franzpoeschel/picongpu/docs/source/usage/plugins/binningPlugin.rst

 Domain Info
 """""""""""
-Enables the user to find the location of the particle or field (in cells) in the simulation domain.
+Enables the user to find the location of the particle or field in the simulation domain.
 Contains

 For particle binning, the ``DomainInfo`` class contains: